- Director of the Project on Democracy and Capitalism

 - Expertise on modern economic systems, economic instability and volatility, early American economics

 Areas Of Expertise

 - Jobs and Economy

-Scott Miller is the director of the Miller Center's Project on Democracy and Capitalism and a research assistant professor at the Miller Center.
+Scott Miller is the director of the Miller Center's Project on Democracy and Capitalism and an assistant professor at the Miller Center.
 He is also a lecturer and research associate at the UVA Darden School of Business.
 From 2019 to 2021, he held a postdoctoral fellowship in economic and business history at the Yale School of Management's International Center for Finance.

 As an economic historian, Miller examines the development of modern economic systems, particularly during periods of instability and volatility.
 In two different veins of research, Miller uses economic crises as a lens to isolate mechanisms of change in the early American Republic and 1840s Europe, with broad corollaries for modern systems in the first and second stages of economic development.
 His work frames the early American republic as a resource-rich, capital- and labor-poor developing economy, which was reliant on and subject to global export markets dominated by global hegemons such as Great Britain.
 Likewise, 1840s Europe represents a system of interconnected economies at the brink of breakout industrialization.
 While not perfect stand-ins for 21st century development stories, early America and 1840s Europe proxy the symbiotic relationship between macroeconomic forces, institutions, political systems, cultural values, and contingent events in the development process.